Eczema Flare Ups - Featured Image

 What Is An Eczema Flare Up?

 An eczema flare up is a sudden period of intense itching and redness in the skin that is caused by an allergy or infection.
-It can be triggered by a variety of factors, but it most often affects those who have a genetic predisposition to it, as well as those who are exposed to irritants from the environment such as certain medicines or chemicals.
+It can be triggered by a variety of factors, but it most often affects those who have a genetic predisposition to it.
+It can also affect those who are exposed to irritants from the environment such as certain medicines or chemicals.

 An eczema flare up